logzio/logz-docs/_source/logzio_collections/_log-sources/platform-service/zipkin.md

 ---

 Zipkin-Logz.io Trace Storage is a storage option for Zipkin distributed traces on your Logz.io account.
-It can function as both a collector and a span store.
+It functions as both a collector and a span store.

 <div class="info-box note">
   This integration requires Logz.io API access.